Sensori Venture Ready-to-Wear Women’s Barefoot Sandals

 We use the US Postal service to send our shipments.
 The cost to ship will depend on the weight of the package and the delivery speed you select; several options will be provided at checkout.

-International delivery can take anywhere from 3 days to 8 weeks – the big variable seems to be how long your order spends in customs at the border.
+International delivery can take anywhere from 3 days to 8 weeks depending on how long your order spends in customs at the border.

 Please note that some countries do require the payment of import duties for international shipments above a certain value.
 We advise you to know the import regulations of your country and understand that you will be responsible for payment of any duties and fees imposed by your government at the border.